faihan6/node-webrtc-server/README.md

-This repository contains a WebRTC implementation written entirely in Node.js along with an implementation for a simple SFU server.
+This repository contains a WebRTC implementation written entirely in JavaScript for Node.js runtime along with an implementation for a simple SFU server.
 A Web client API is also provided to allow WebApps to establish connections with the server.

-**The following functionalities are implemented entirely in Node.js**
+**The following functionalities are implemented entirely in JavaScript for Node.js runtime**

 1. ICE/STUN
 2. DTLS